GraceLi14/Data-Visualization-Dashboards-SQL-Tableau-PowerBI/README.md

 ### Steps:

-The Udemy course offered access to a database featuring Classic Models with relational tables.
-It included a series of analytical questions, which I addressed by initially extracting the necessary data using MySQL Workbench, followed by conducting chart analyses in Excel.
+I used an Udemy course that had a series of analytical questions and a database featuring Classic Models with relational tables.

+I tackled these questions by first extracting the necessary data using MySQL Workbench, then by conducting chart analyses in Excel.
 For a detailed overview of all the questions tackled and the corresponding Excel analyses, please follow this [link](https://github.com/GraceLi14/Grace-s-Data-Visualization-Dashboards-SQL-Tableau-Power-BI/tree/main/Classic%20Models%20Project).

-#### Example:
+#### Example Problem:

 Question: